Checklist: First week in your new home

 If you haven’t already done so, the first few days in your new home is the perfect time to update your address – this includes your doctor’s surgery, place of work and on your driver’s license!
 If you’re worried about forgetting any key people or places, you can also pay a fee to have your letters temporarily redirected via the Post Office to give you some peace of mind.

 It’s likely that you’ve already been given a tour of your new house or flat by the agency or person you bought it from, but a new home isn’t just about knowing the floor plan.
 It’s important to take some time to familiarise yourself with your new surroundings, including where the electric panel, water valve and meter cupboards are!

 It’s likely that you’ve spent some time before the move liaising with your previous utility providers to organise closing down your accounts – whether that be for gas and electric, or your internet and landline suppliers.
 Now that you’re in your new home, it’s time to make sure you’ve given updates to old and new suppliers alike, including providing your closing and opening meter readings where applicable.

-Check out the Share to Buy property portal to search for affordable homes in your area.
+Check out our property portal to search for Shared Ownership and Help to Buy homes in your area.
 You can look for homes based off of your own requirements including deposit amount, number of bedrooms, and search radius.
 Each live property will also offer a budget calculator, outlining the minimum deposit required and monthly costs!